ahmadfaizalbh/Twitter-Assist/README.md

 >>*	Twitter Username
 >
 >## Result:
->>    Strores details of all followers and following of specified users in file named  <username>__follow.log
+>>    Strores details of all followers and following of specified users in file named  &lt;username&gt;__follow.log

 # To execute bmtu.py
 >## Usage: